it all began simply enough.

 "In The Oyster War, Brennan writes with clarity and grace about an environmental conflict centered on an oyster farm in one of the most beautiful preserves in America, the Point Reyes National Seashore in Northern California, as the forces of history, culture, and politics converge to decide the farm’s fate.
 Her saga raises the question: How far can one go to return a land to ‘wilderness,’ when throughout its history it supported all manner of human endeavor?
 It’s a compelling and evocative read for anyone who, like me, shares Brennan's belief that this territory is, in fact, ’a little bit magic.’" — Erik Larson, author of Dead Wake and Devil in the White City

-"Written in a style reminiscent of Rebecca Solnit—the San Francisco environmental writer with a keen ability for melding the poetic and the political—The Oyster War make for a fast-paced and dramatic read about a messy situation with no clear-cut “bad guy.”[...]
+"Written in a style reminiscent of Rebecca Solnit——the San Francisco environmental writer with a keen ability for melding the poetic and the political——The Oyster War makes for a fast-paced and dramatic read about a messy situation with no clear-cut “bad guy.”[...]
 In all, The Oyster War is essential reading for anyone interested in a tumultuous chapter in the history of food systems and environmental activism in the U.S." - Civil Eats

 "A remarkable writer ...
 If you're looking for great nonfiction to read that will hold your attention like a novel does, then read The Oyster War by Summer Brennan." —Book Riot

 "An absorbing account of the clash between environmentalists and oyster farmers in the coastal towns north of San Francisco...
-[Brennan] offers a well-crafted narrative... interweav[ing] the stories of oyster pirates, cattle ranchers, Native Americans, scientists, and species ranging from exotic deer to harbor seals ...
+[Brennan] offers a well-crafted narrative exploring every aspect of the controversy... interweav[ing] the stories of oyster pirates, cattle ranchers, Native Americans, scientists, and species ranging from exotic deer to harbor seals ...
 Well-written and superbly reported." — Kirkus Starred Review

-"Brennan ably documents and contextualizes decades of history." — Publishers Weekly
+"Brennan ably documents and contextualizes decades of history behind the drama surrounding the Drakes Bay Oyster Company's fight with the National Park Service." — Publishers Weekly

 "In these times of crucial need to protect both wild places and working landscapes supporting real people, difficult decisions must be made about who gets to stay and who must go.
 But we quickly find ourselves in a hall of mirrors.
 This is a devoutly honest book whose author recognizes that sometimes the closest we can get to truth is a matter of opinion.
 Her self-questioning integrity is a compass that can help us all steer a wiser course when we find ourselves in a tangle and the right direction is not easy to discern." — Carl Safina, author of Beyond Words; What Animals Think and Feel and Song for the Blue Ocean